ishanbakshi91/ishanbakshi91.github.io/README.md

 ## Portfolio
+Coming Soon......
 (..under construction..)

-I am a QA Tester with an experience of over 5 years.
+I am a SDET with an experience of over 5 years.
 I have hands on experience working with web frameworks and technologies.
 I have extensively worked on Java and Selenium.

-I am a Data Science enthusiast.
+Transition into Data Science enthusiast.
 I have insights into **Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing.**

 ---